sjltaylor/object.js/README.markdown

   object({}).mixin(MyModule, 1, true, 'three');

-A MyModule object is created and its mixin function is called with the arguments 1, true, 'three'
+A MyModule object is created and its `__mixin__` initializer function is called with the arguments 1, true, 'three'

 **Notes**:

 * The mixin initializer will not be mixed into the object.
-* The functions of the mixin are mixed in before the initializer is called
+* The functions of the mixin are mixed in __before__ the initializer is called
 * The MyModule constructor is not called with arguments

 ### defaults

-Defaults assigns members of the specified object(s) to the object being modified without overwriting.
-Example usage: a function that takes options:
+Assigns members of the specified object(s) to the object being modified without overwriting.
+Example use: a function that takes options:

   function iTakeOptions (options) {